liberation-data/drivine/README.md

 ## Even Quicker Start

 Clone the [starter template](https://github.com/liberation-data/drivine-inspiration) and start hacking.
-This module contains a basic starter app, well as (coming soon) a number a graph database koans, adapted for Drivine, so you can get rolling as quickly as possible.
+This module contains a basic starter template.
+Also, so that you can get rolling as quickly as possible, a number a graph database koans, for typical use-cases (recommendations, etc), each presented in a Drivine style.

 ## Detailed Documentation